 The wide range of our grantmaking is deliberate.
-Though many of our granting programs target specific needs or populations in the LGBT community, we have chosen to funnel our overall grantmaking throughout our entire community.
+Though many of our granting programs target specific needs or populations in the LGBTQ community, we have chosen to funnel our overall grantmaking throughout our entire community.

-Especially through our annual Community Issues grants process, Horizons Foundation invites ideas and proposals from LGBT nonprofits operating on the front lines so that we — and our donors — can benefit from their wisdom about where grants can make the most impact.
+Especially through our annual Community Issues grants process, Horizons Foundation invites ideas and proposals from LGBTQ nonprofits operating on the front lines so that we — and our donors — can benefit from their wisdom about where grants can make the most impact.

 Wide range of support